 - The Imperial Orcs live in the Empire, where they form the newest of the ten nations.
 They are disciplined, loyal and civilized people very much at odds with the barbarians who surround them.

-- The Jotun tribe live in the lands west of Wintermark and the Marches.
+- The Jotun control the lands west of Wintermark and the Marches.
 A warrior-society with strong traditions of personal and tribal honour, and codes of behaviour in battle.
 They are known to enjoy warring with the Empire and engage in regular raids into Imperial territory.

-- The Druj tribe dominate the swamps and marshes to the east of Highguard and Varushka.
+- The Druj dominate the swamps and marshes to the east of Highguard and Varushka.
 They are notoriously devious and treacherous in their dealings with others.
 They make frequent use of poison on the battlefield, using herbs and magic to create powerful venoms to overcome their enemies.

-- The Thule are the ruling tribe throughout the wastelands north of Wintermark and Varushka.
+- The Thule rule the wastelands north of Wintermark and Varushka.
 They are cautious and meticulous planners with a reputation for greed.
 They make extensive use of magic on and off the battlefield and often attack sites of power in the Empire.

-- The Grendel are the strongest tribe on Attar, the great island south of the bay of Catazar.
+- The Grendel are strongest on Attar, the great island south of the bay of Catazar.
 They have raided the nations on the shores of the bay in the past; although their individual vessels are no match for the superior Freeborn corsairs, their navies are a dire threat that the Empire struggles to match.

 There is no requirement to use a mask from these suppliers but Mandala has been heavily involved with the creation of the visuals for Empire, and their orc masks have been created with the game in mind.
 The masks by Dogbane SFX are also valid for all orcs in the setting.
 Any mask that fits the description for the orcs in Empire is suitable, but if you want to check if a mask is ideal then you are welcome to email us.